 Tips and Tricks for Using Global Entry

-● Check to see if your credit card provider offers reimbursement for your application; some travel-oriented credit cards like Chase Sapphire Reserve and Capital One Venture Rewards will offer a credit that covers the application fee.
+- Check to see if your credit card provider offers reimbursement for your application; some travel-oriented credit cards like Chase Sapphire Reserve and Capital One Venture Rewards offer a credit that covers the application fee.

-In short, if you plan on flying internationally at least once a year, it’s an excellent idea to sign up for Global Entry, as you’ll drastically cut down the time you spend waiting in lines at passport control.
+- In short, if you plan on flying internationally at least once a year, or if you're booking a round the world trip, it’s an excellent idea to sign up for Global Entry, as you’ll drastically cut down the time you spend waiting in lines at passport control.
 Plus, you’ll get the additional benefits of TSA PreCheck, making the security process for both international and domestic flights a breeze, too.

-Go ahead, secure Global Entry, then pack your bags and find your unknown .
+Go ahead, secure Global Entry, then pick out a great backpack and pack your bags for your next adventure.

 Related Links (from Eagle Creek blog):